Darkonis/Cycond_Life/README.md

-Go to the servers home page to view API
+Go to the server's home page to view API